Mbewu/sunflowercopy/README.md

-### sunflowercopy
+# sunflowercopy

-Sunflower copy is an android app that I use to investigate features of Android programming that I learn.
+sunflowercopy is an android app that I use to investigate features of Android programming that I learn.

 It is based on the sunflower demo provided by google [https://github.com/android/sunflower], initially as a way to test some of my skills.
 The goal was to recreate the app without looking at the demo code or too much at the app.
 Then to implement skills learnt in Google codelabs and elsewhere as they are learnt.